WR

 Aim

-To provide an overview of the evidence-based management of heart failure in primary care.
+To provide an update on the evidence-based management of type 2 diabetes in primary care.

 Learning outcomes